WTTJ/welcome-bits/README.md

 - Limited debugging:
 Differential snapshops are useful to indicate that there is an issue but thet are not clear enough to help with the analysis of the difference.

-### A concrete example with the breadcrumb component
+### A concrete example on the breadcrumb component
 - The visual test is executed for each line of the table and will then modify the application design:

 ![Screenshot](screenshot_test_cypress_plugin.png)